To Buy or Adopt?

 If you love cats, the first thing you have to do is to commit to choosing consciously.
 Supporting an industry that harms cats for profit while many stray cats are left to die is a very damaging choice to make.

 Make a Plan

-Start by thinking about everything it takes to prepare for bringing a kitten in your life.
+Start by thinking about everything it takes to prepare for bringing a kitten into your life.
 It might sound like an exaggeration, but just adopting the cat, bringing her home, and feeding her are not enough if you want the kitten to be happy and healthy.
-You need to buy all the supplies you need, such as the litter, food, toys, bed, and cat carrier.
+You need to buy all the supplies you need, such as the litter, food, toys, bed, and a cat carrier.
 You also need to kitten-proof your home and make sure there are no poisonous plants or that your cat won’t have access to the medicine cupboards.